 Rather than sit on or in your ear, bone conduction headphones will sit on your cheek or skull.
 This leaves your ears free to take in the world around you and is also very comfortable when you get used to them.
 One such example is the Aftershokz Trekz Air.

 Bone conduction uses an open ear design and transmits audio waves through your bone instead of sending it into the eardrum.
-It is just as effective as in-ear headphones and has the benefit of letting you remain aware of the world around you.
+It’s just as effective as in-ear headphones and has the benefit of letting you remain aware of the world around you.

 Perfect for road cyclists!

-Typical warranties for headphones stand at one or two years.
+Typical warranties stand at one or two years.